 Eating at Restaurants With IBS

 For most people, eating out at a restaurant is considered a treat.
 It’s an opportunity to enjoy a meal with friends and to eat food that you may not cook at home.
-But for people with irritable bowel syndrome (IBS), going out to eat can be extremely stressful.
+But eating at restaurants with IBS can be extremely stressful.

 Many people with IBS manage their symptoms at least partially through diet.
-When someone who doesn’t know your dietary restrictions cooks a meal for you, a lot of things can go wrong.
+When someone who does not know your dietary restrictions cooks a meal for you, a lot of things can go wrong.

 Fortunately, with some preparation, you can avoid eating something that will trigger your IBS symptoms, and you can simply enjoy going out for a meal.